Website Privacy Statement

 - Remarketing with Google Analytics and similar tools to advertise online, including the Google AdWords tracking cookie.
 This means we will continue to show ads to you across the internet, specifically on the Google Display Network (GDN).

-- Prospecting, Re-Targeting and Dynamic Creative using cookies by third-party vendors to deliver targeted advertising to you when you visit third-party websites.
+- Prospecting, Re-Targeting and Dynamic Creative using cookies by third-party vendors to deliver targeted advertising to you when you visit third-party websites, including:

 We, and third-party vendors, use first-party cookies (such as the Google Analytics and AdRoll cookie) and third-party cookies (such as the DoubleClick cookie) to: